-From the early 1980s, she spent winters in Ajijic, Mexico, and had her art studio there.
+From the early 1980s, Warren and her husband spent her winters in Ajijic, where she maintained an art studio.

 Betty Warren was the daughter of illustrator Jack A. Warren, cartoonist of Pecos Bill.
 She studied at the Art Students League in New York, the National Academy of Design, the Cape School of Art (summers, 1937-42) with Henry Hensche, Farnsworth School of Art, Sarasota, Florida, and the Reineke School in New Orleans.
 Warren was awarded an Honorary Doctorate of Fine Arts in 1991 by Hartwick College, Oneonta, New York.